mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/create-project/kotlin.md

 > **NOTE** You can use the `Navigate file` action to open any file in the project.
 Run the keyboard shortcut (Mac: `Shift + Cmd + O` ; Win: `Shift + Ctrl + O`) and type the filename.

 Now add the Client SDK to the project.
-Add the following dependency in the module-level `build.gradle` file.:
+Add the following dependency in the module-level `build.gradle` file:

 ![Build gradle](/screenshots/tutorials/client-sdk/android-shared/module-level-build-gradle-file.png)